2021 Competition Date - TBD

 - During the trade fair, each team will make an oral presentation of their Business Plan to the competition judges.
 The presentation will occur at the trade fair booth of the contestant.
 Note that the judges will already have a copy of the written Business Plan.

 - All contestants must be present at the presentation.

 - A maximum of 10 minutes for presentation and 10 minutes to answer questions from the judges will be available to each team or individual contestant.

 - The presentations are open to all, including other competitors, students, faculty, staff and visitors to campus.

 - There are three prizes – first, second, and third.
 The prizes are awarded considering both the written and oral components of the Business Plan.

-- One member of each team, and in the case of an individual contestant that individual, will make a presentation to the panel of judges and to an audience in the Forest Roberts Theater.
-The 5-Minute Pitch Presentation should begin with a short (around one minute) video introduction.
+- One member of each team, and in the case of an individual contestant that individual, will make a presentation to the panel of judges and to an audience in the Northern Center Ballroom I. The 5-Minute Pitch Presentation should begin with a short (around one minute) video introduction.
 The order of the presentations will be selected randomly.

 - The pitch is an oral presentation made without interruption for five minutes, and will be followed by five minutes of questions from the judges.